12 Scary Examples Of Police Misconduct Arrest

 Walter Scott was a black motorist in North Charleston, South Carolina, who was unarmed at the time of the incident.
 The police officer, Michael T. Slager, stopped Mr. Scott on account of a broken taillight.
 After a traffic stop, Mr. Scott was seen getting out of his car and fleeing on foot.

 The two struggled over the officer’s taser, after which Mr. Scott was seen running away from Officer Slager, unarmed.
 Officer Slager shot at Mr. Scott’s back 8 times.

 In an alleged attempt to plant evidence, Officer Slager could be seen dropping his taser beside Mr. Scott’s body.
 The Officer in question is presently serving 20 years in prison on charges of murder.

 One of the most significant examples of police harassment is an incident that dates back to 1991, and the victim was named Rodney King.
 King was driving with friends through Los Angeles when 2 officers attempted to initiate a traffic stop for speeding.
-Mr. King refused to stop as he feared a DUI charge after drinking earlier in the night.
+However, King refused to stop as he feared a DUI charge after drinking earlier in the night.

 Following an eight-mile chase, police officers cornered Mr. King and attempted to arrest him and his friends.
 Mr. King resisted the arrest attempt.